dineschandgr/spring_security_OAuth2_Okta/README.md

 # spring_security_OAuth2_Okta
 spring security OAuth2 using Okta Authorization server and 2 Spring boot Resource servers and 1 Spring boot client

+This is the Client Credentials flow which is used for microservice authorization.
+It does not deal with end users

 #Requirements

 1. Create an Authorization Server Application